 “We are particularly excited to be celebrating our Foundation Day this year, in our 100th year.
 Not all schools reach this amazing milestone, particularly ones that have had a name change and the fascinating history of our school” continued Mr Gamack.

-Following on from the opening of the Centenary Project, the Lagoon Dash made famous in recent years will take place with students both past and present and staff running in a relay race around the lagoon.
+Following o the opening of the Centenary Project, the Lagoon Dash made famous in recent years took place with students both past and present and staff running in a relay race around the lagoon.

-A morning tea will then be served at which more than 1,500 pieces of cake will be served to everyone.
-The School’s Centenary cake will be cut by fourth generation student Louisa Kippin along with her mother, Jane Kippin (nee Gilmore) and grandmother, June Gilmore (nee Heatley).
+A morning tea was then served at which more than 1,500 pieces of cake will be served to everyone.
+The School’s Centenary cake was cut by fourth generation student Louisa Kippin along with her mother, Jane Kippin (nee Gilmore) and grandmother, June Gilmore (nee Heatley).

 “The School’s Centenary and in particular Foundation Day provides an opportunity for past and present members of the St Anne’s and The Cathedral School community to reflect on the place and influence that their time in the school had or is having in their lives” said Mr Gamack.

-“We hope that everyone attending our celebrations will have great confidence that the next 100 years will see The Cathedral School continue the traditions and pursuit of excellence that has been the hallmark of the school in its first Century of existence” added Mr Gamack.
+“We hope that everyone who attended our celebrations will have great confidence that the next 100 years will see The Cathedral School continue the traditions and pursuit of excellence that has been the hallmark of the school in its first Century of existence” added Mr Gamack.